Whitethorn Herbals

 • Shamanic Practice Workshops >

-• Journeying Guidelines & Drumming Link (for Whitethorn Shamanic Students only)
+• A/ Journeying Guidelines & Drumming Link (for Whitethorn Shamanic Students only)

 • CANINE WORKSHOPS >

-• Canine Trauma & AZ Wksp ONLINE Sat 4th Oct2025
+• Canine Trauma & AZ Wksp ONLINE Date to be confirmed2026

 • EQUINE WORKSHOPS >

-• Equine Herbal Wksp (Applied Zoopharmacognosy) Foundation Live Online 7th & 8th June 2025
+• Equine Herbal Wksp (Applied Zoopharmacognosy) Foundation Live Online RECORDING 2025

-• Equine Injuries, Wounds & Rehabilitation with AZ Online Sun 16th Nov 2025
+• Equine Injuries, Wounds & Rehabilitation with AZ Online 2026 Date to be confirmed

 • Zoopharmacognosy